bhctest123/soberlivingappcom-new/src/content/blog/what-you-need-to-know-before-opening-a-sober-living-home-in-oklahoma.md

 ---
-title: 'What You Need to Know Before Opening a Sober Living Home in Oklahoma<br/>'
+title: 'What You Need to Know Before Opening a Sober Living Home in Oklahoma'
 description: 'Planning to open a sober living home in Oklahoma?
 Learn the essential requirements, regulations, and key steps you need to know first.'
 date: 2022-12-15
 category: ["NARR"]